boycehbz/DMMR/README.md

 ## Citation
 If you find this code useful for your research, please consider citing the paper.
 ```
+@article{huang2023simultaneously,
+  title={Simultaneously Recovering Multi-Person Meshes and Multi-View Cameras with Human Semantics},
+  author={Huang, Buzhen and Ju, Jingyi and Shu, Yuan and Wang, Yangang},
+  journal={IEEE Transactions on Circuits and Systems for Video Technology},
+  year={2023},
+  publisher={IEEE}
+}
 @inproceedings{huang2021dynamic,
       title={Dynamic Multi-Person Mesh Recovery From Uncalibrated Multi-View Cameras},
       author={Buzhen Huang and Yuan Shu and Tianshu Zhang and Yangang Wang},